 Yes.
 Our attorneys regularly handle post-conviction relief cases, including appeals, motions for sentence reduction, and other remedies.
 Contact us right away—strict time limits may apply to your case, so acting quickly is essential.

-Take Control of Your Future.
-Call Combs Waterkotte to Hire Your Mexico, MO Criminal Defense Attorney Now.
+Take Charge of Your Future — Call Combs Waterkotte, Your Trusted Mexico, MO Criminal Defense Lawyers Right Away

 Don’t gamble with your future.
 Call Combs Waterkotte now at (314) 900-HELP or contact us online to schedule your free case review.
 We’re ready to start building your defense and protecting your freedom—today.